Johnson Haynes, Jr., M.D., Comprehensive Sickle Cell Center

 The Johnson Haynes, Jr., M.D., Comprehensive Sickle Cell Center at the University of South Alabama provides consultation for the diagnosis, management, and treatment of children and adults with sickle cell disease.

-Our mission is to improve the lives of persons affected by this disease through clinical care, basic and clinical research, and through patient and professional education, proving that there is: Life After Birth with Sickle Cell!
+Our mission is to improve the lives of persons affected by this disease through comprehensive clinical care, basic and clinical research, and patient and professional education, proving that there is: Life After Birth with Sickle Cell!

 ▼ Sickle Cell Programs/Services